 Some cruelty complaints will involve large animals and farm animals.
-In some cases a problem might arise in removing the animals from the circumstances because many shelters do not have facilities to accommodate them.
+In some cases a problem might arise in

 To be prepared ahead of time, become familiar with the stables, riding academies, and farmers in your area who are sympathetic to the plight of animals involved in animal cruelty complaints.
 Ask if they would be receptive to boarding such animals if the need should arise.
+Be aware that animals coming from a cruelty case generally will have health issues, so it is more likely that you might find placement with people who own a different species of animal.
+For example, a person who has horses will not want to help with diseased horses, but might help with goats, if the goat diseases are not transmittable to horses.